aalekseev/10-steps-security-pycon-ee-2020/slides/00-title.md

 ## 10 Steps For *More Secure* Web Applications

-Anton Alekseev for Pycon Estonia 2020
+Anton Alekseev for Python Code Club 2020